hakansuku/D1APACTraining/6_4 Synchronous CD monitoring of Continuous Deployment Pipelines.md

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/SRE/runevery60save.png?raw=true)

 ## Create New task - type Run Javascript
-> Add a new task under the trigger and define the type as Javascript
+> Add a new task under the trigger and define the type as Javascript.
+You don't need to know this code as it is specific to Jenkins API.
+Customers may be using Ansible or Azure DevOps etc...
+Just remenber that Dynatrace Workflows can use Javascript code to query CI/CD tools to obtain pipeline related information for monitoring and triggering actions based on the events.

 - Click + icon under schedule box
 - select Run Javascript